neoforged/Documentation/docs/misc/gametest.md

 ## The Test Function

 The basic concept of game tests are structured around running some method that takes in a `GameTestHelper` and returning nothing.
-Calling the methods within the `GameTestHelper` determines whether the test suceeds or fails.
+Calling the methods within the `GameTestHelper` determines whether the test succeeds or fails.
 Each test function is [registered], allowing it to be referenced in a test instance:

 ```java
 public class ExampleFunctions {